+Here’s one of the commonly misused phrases that doesn’t make sense at all.
 If you go 360 degrees around a circle, you’ve traveled a long distance, which may be why some people assume that this phrase makes sense.
 However, traveling 360 degrees leaves you right where you started, while going 180 degrees leaves you as far from your starting point as possible.

 “If worse comes to worse…”

 According to the New York Times, the first known iteration of the phrase, published in 1596, was, in fact, “worst come to the worst,” indicating a hypothetical worst-case scenario turning into a real-life worst-case scenario.
 However, over time, the phrase has evolved, and today, “If worse comes to worst” is more commonly used to indicate the possibility of a bad situation becoming a terrible one.